nimesh-goyal/Project-Course-CS-299/Final graphs for liquids/castor/README.md

 # Final Graphs
-This folder contains all the final graphs for three different liquids and their corresponding ball sizes.
+This folder contains all the final graphs for castor oil and its corresponding ball sizes.